Sumeru (Genshin Impact): Lore

 Sumeru was once ruled by three gods: the Greater Lord Rukkhadevata, King Deshret, and Nabu Malikata, the Goddess of Flowers.
 The three were close allies and founded a great kingdom together.
 After Nabu Malikata died, King Deshret became obsessed with preserving her memory and sought forbidden knowledge, which led to catastrophic consequences.
 His domain was ravaged by environmental collapse and a fatal disease called Eleazar.
 To stop the corruption, King Deshret sacrificed himself, while Rukkhadevata created the rainforest and built a sanctuary to purify the contamination.
 Over time, their history became distorted, causing centuries of conflict between the desert tribes and rainforest inhabitants.

 Rukkhadevata later founded the Akademiya, Teyvat's leading scholarly institution, which strictly controlled knowledge.
 During a later disaster, she used the Akasha System to combat forbidden knowledge but became tainted herself due to her link with Irminsul, the world's memory network.
-To survive, she created a pure incarnation, Lesser Lord Kusanali, who succeeded her as the Dendro Archon but was imprisoned and undermined by the Akademiya's sages who ruled over Sumeru in her place for 500 years.
-The sages conspired with the Fatui to replace her, but their plan was stopped by the Traveler, who freed her.
+To survive, she created a pure incarnation, Lesser Lord Kusanali (also known as Nahida), who succeeded her as the Dendro Archon but was imprisoned and undermined by the Akademiya's sages who ruled over Sumeru in her place for 500 years.
+The sages conspired with the Fatui to replace her, but their plan was stopped by the game's protagonist the Traveler, who freed her.
 Afterward, Kusanali dismantled the Akasha System and purified forbidden knowledge, erasing all traces of Rukkhadevata from the world's memory, including her own—leaving only the Traveler to remember her.